SiAdcock/gaad/README.md

 - First we'll hear from Gavin Evans from the Digital Accessibility Centre.
 The DAC provide consulting, training and auditing to ensure digital media is accessible to everyone.
 - Pete Johnson from Lloyds Banking Group will be joining us.
 Pete will give us a case study into how Lloyds, working with the DAC, have shifted left on accessibility and  deliver accessible solutions to their customers.
-- We'll hear from one of the Guardian's own amazing Pip Burkett from the Editorial Design Team, explaining how the work on the UK elections was made accessible.
+- We'll hear from the Guardian's own amazing Pip Burkett from the Editorial Design Team, explaining how the work on the UK elections was made accessible.
 - A bit more from me at the end

 ## Introducing Gavin

 But first, we go over to Gavin at the DAC.
-The DAC provide consulting, training and auditing to ensure digital media is accessible to everyone.
-They work with a large number of very high profile companies and government departments including the NHS, Channel 4, FT and the Guardian.
+The DAC work with a large number of very high profile companies and government departments including the NHS, Channel 4, FT and the Guardian.
 Gavin has many years of experience, he's even delivered a talk at the O2, and he has prepared a wonderful introduction to accessibility for us today.

 ## Introducing Pip